Integrate your workforce planning into budget planning seamlessly with the top 2023 WFM tools

 In addition, 57% of surveyed CFOs found that time lags and disconnected data reporting made decision-making difficult and stressful.
 Sometimes it can take a freak event to expose the need for innovation and adaptation.
 If ever there was a need for enhanced risk management, forecasting, and real-time data, COVID should have certainly opened the eyes of the financial and accounting community.

-Broadly speaking, automation within a finance department removes the need for people to be bogged down with repetitive and time-consuming work that detracts from the bigger picture.
+Broadly speaking, automation of finance processes removes the need for people to be bogged down with repetitive and time-consuming work that detracts from the bigger picture.
 Core financial processes can be streamlined by RPA to achieve a range of benefits.

 Invoicing customers and collecting funds is essential for managing cash flow and business liquidity.
 Creating new customer accounts and invoices based on sales orders as well as collecting the payments still involves manual processes in most businesses.
 This function is prone to errors that can result in lost revenue and delays in cash flow.
 RPA streamlines these processes and automates reconciliation.

 Financial reporting is generally taken care of by finance ERP systems.
-Automation does not replace this tool; rather, it complements it by eradicating the remaining manual processes such as journal entries and external reporting.
+Finance automation does not replace this tool; rather, it complements it by eradicating the remaining manual processes such as journal entries and external reporting.
+The right financial automation solution helps streamline the entire finance process from start to finish, allowing teams to speed up workflow and completely remove the need for manual data entry.

 Financial planning and analysis (FP&A) enters into the CFOs’ priority domain.
 After all, this is a key area where a CFO demonstrates their worth.
 A great deal of time is consumed by sourcing, aggregating, and formatting data instead of analyzing and planning strategically.
-RPA once again removes all manual aspects of data collection in order to free up time for better forecasting and decision making.
+RPA once again removes all many data entry in order to free up time for better forecasting and decision making.

 Financial automation is not just another IT project.
 It should be a standard feature in any companies’ business transformation plan or digital strategy.
 The role of CFOs is evolving and it is becoming increasingly apparent that they will need to board the innovation train.